Fuller-Maathai Professor of Gender and Women's Studies

 Critical race theory/"Whiteness"

-Mab Segrest joined the faculty of Connecticut College in the Fall, 2002.
+Mab Segrest joined the faculty of Connecticut College in the Fall 2002.
+She retired from teaching in 2014.

-She teaches the core courses in Gender and Women’s Studies – Introduction to Transnational Feminism; Transnational Women’s Movements; and Advanced Readings in Feminist Theory and Method.
-She also teaches a first-year seminar on post-colonial approaches to Southern literature.
+She taught the core courses in Gender and Women’s Studies – Introduction to Transnational Feminism; Transnational Women’s Movements; and Advanced Readings in Feminist Theory and Method.
+She also taught a first-year seminar on post-colonial approaches to Southern literature.

 She was acting department chair for the 2002-2004 academic years and was appointed Fuller-Maathai Professor of Gender and Women’s Studies in July 2004.
-She continues to chair the Gender and Women’s Studies department, which has an anchoring commitment to transnational feminism.
+She then served as chair to the Gender and Women’s Studies department, which has an anchoring commitment to transnational feminism.

 Segrest graduated summa cum laude from Huntingdon College in 1971 and received her M.A. and Ph.D. from Duke University in Modern British Literature in 1979.
 She taught at Campbell University in Buies Creek, NC, during and after completing graduate work.
 During this period she became active in lesbian-feminist political and cultural work in North Carolina and nationally.
 My Mama’s Dead Squirrel: Lesbian Essays on Southern Culture (Firebrand Books, 1985), collects her work from this period.